 - Under the Cookies and Website Data section, choose Allow from websites I visit.

-Enable 3rd Party Cookies in Firefox
+Enable Third-Party Cookies in Firefox

 By default, Firefox stores cookies of websites you visit.
 If you've disabled this you will need to re-enable it.

 - Click the three lines in the upper-right corner, then click Preferences.
-Or go to Preferences on a Mac.

 For more information, check out Firefox's instructions on how to enable cookies.

-Enable 3rd Party Cookies in Edge
+Enable third Party Cookies in Edge

 - Tap or click on the three dots in the upper-right corner of the browser window.
 Select Settings at the bottom of the menu.